 Should timber cladding be flame retardant treated?

 Depending on its situation, UK Building regulations may stipulate that timber cladding is protected with a suitable flame retardant product.
 This can be when a boundary falls within one metre of the edge of the building or where cladding is used on multi-story buildings.
-It is advisable to check with the Building control office.
+It is advisable to check with the Building Control Office for current legislation.

-Visit the Government website to get a copy of Approved Document B on fire safety and any relevant amendments.
+Visit the Government website to get a copy of Approved Document B and any relevant amendments on fire safety.

-- the treatment is approved, leach resistant and suitable for external use
+- the treatment is third-party approved, leach resistant and suitable for external use

 - the treatment is compliant and is supported by a relevant, full classification report that identifies Euroclass rating specific to timber species and thickness being used

 - the flame retardant is compatible with any subsequent products that are to be used e.g. coatings.
 Reputable suppliers offer to factory apply compatible coatings which means you are dealing with a single supplier if issues arise.

 In the wake of the Grenfell fire tragedy, the UK government has conducted a series of consultations into the use of different cladding materials on high rise buildings.
 The results of the latest of these, published in late June 2022, confirm that timber, where necessary enhanced with flame retardant, continues to be approved as a suitable material for external cladding and balconies on residential buildings, under Building Regulations, for BUILDINGS BELOW 11 METRES in England, Wales and in Scotland.
 These changes will come into force on 1 December 2022.